xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-Again,  notice  that  all Block does with the label is to pass it
+Again,  notice  that  all `Block` does with the label is to pass it
-into DoIf and  DoBreak.
+into `DoIf` and  `DoBreak`.
 The  loop  constructs  don't  need it,
 because they are going to pass their own label anyway.

-The new version of DoIf is:
+The new version of `DoIf` is:

 ```delphi
 {--------------------------------------------------------------}